daedadev/Daedadev-Blog/posts/shopfront-cms-part-1.md

 - Sequelize

-Sequelize as an ORM has been something I've really been digging into lately and im realizing that ORM's in general are powerful technologies.
+Sequelize as an ORM has been something I've really been digging into lately and i'm realizing that ORM's in general are powerful technologies.
 Their mobility and functionality was something I took for granted while learning the MERN stack.
 Migrations being a fairly big part of my more recent learning.